Melina Mercouri: International success

 Mercouri's first film was the Greek language film Stella (1955), directed by Michael Cacoyannis, later known for Zorba the Greek (1964).
-The motion picture received special praise at the 1956 Cannes Film Festival, where she met expatriate American film director Jules Dassin, with whom she would share not only her career but also her life.
+The motion picture received special praise at the 1956 Cannes Film Festival, where she met expatriate American film director Jules Dassin, with whom she would share not only her career, but also her life.
 Their first professional pairing was He Who Must Die (1957).
 Other films by Dassin and featuring Mercouri followed, such as The Law (1959).

 She garnered international acclaim when she starred in Never on Sunday (1960), of which Dassin was the director and co-star.
 For this film, she earned the Best Actress Award at the 1960 Cannes Film Festival and was nominated for the Academy Award for Best Actress and the BAFTA Award for Best Actress in a Leading Role.

 After this, she starred in Phaedra (1962), for which she was nominated again for Best Actress in the BAFTA and Golden Globe nominations.
 Her role in Topkapi (1964) garnered her a nomination for the Golden Globe Award for Best Actress in Motion Picture Musical or Comedy.
 The directors with whom Mercouri worked included Joseph Losey, Vittorio De Sica, Ronald Neame, Carl Foreman, and Norman Jewison.
 She starred in the Spanish language film The Uninhibited (1965) by Juan Antonio Bardem.

-On June 11, 1967, Mercouri appeared on one of the final episodes of What's My Line (the venerable panel show would leave the air that fall, after eighteen years).
+On June 11, 1967, Mercouri appeared on one of the final episodes of What's My Line (the venerable panel show would leave the air that fall, after 18 years).

-Mercouri also appeared in What's My Line several years earlier on Oct 7, 1962 and after the panel were blindfolded, a strange man appeared onstage and proclaimed himself "the second mystery guest".
-Host John Daly quickly called for "the relieving unit" and said, "schedule two" (a code word used on live broadcasts in case of an emergency: the cameras are turned to a neutral position and the sound is cut off).
-The man talked a bit about a dating service he apparently owned before being hustled off the stage by announcer Johnny Olson and executive producer Gil Fates.
-Daly merely apologized to the panel, and the program continued.